virgesmith/neworder/README.md

 &ast; asterisk denotes functionality that is planned or under development.

+Where possible, the functionality available in existing python libraries should be used.
 The framework specifically does not provide:
 - arrays: use numpy wherever possible.
 The framework can access numpy arrays directly.
 - data frames: use pandas wherever possible.
-The raw data is accessible by the framework.
+Data frames are accessible in the framework via numpy arrays.

 ## Proof-of-concept
 A simulation of a population of people by age, gender, ethnicity and location (LAD or MSOA) over a 40-year period.
 There are two distinct use cases: